BhavyaInjam/Cognizant-DN4.0-Java-HandsOn/README.md

 Code and console output screenshots are included in the following document:
 **`Week2_SLF4J logging framework_HandsOn.docx`**

+## ✅  WEEK 3 – Spring Core and Maven
+Topics Covered:
+Exercise 1: Configuring a Basic Spring Application

+Exercise 2: Implementing Dependency Injection

+Exercise 4: Creating and Configuring a Maven Project

+Submission Format:
+All exercises are documented in detail with code, XML configuration, and output screenshots in the following file:
+**'Week3_Spring Core and Maven_HandsOn.docx'**

 > More modules will be added weekly as training progresses.